-Although the above definition of fluency refers to computable and impartial metrics, humans are far from objective when being judges of fluency.
+Humans are far from objective when being judges of fluency.
 Research has shown that factors such as familiarity with the relevant accent influence a speaker's "perceived intelligibility while actual comprehensibility seems to be less affected by this aspect" (Beinhoff 2014: 58).
 Therefore, individual human fluency judgments appear to be susceptible to the judge's familiarity with a speaker's accent.
 "Oral fluency and foreign accent" are also considered two important factors in the task of "distinguish[ing] L2 from L1 speech production" (Pinget et al. 2014: 349).
 In fact, at higher speaking rates, the heavy presence of an unfamiliar accent causes a "decrease in comprehension" with human judges (Anderson-Hsieh and Koehler 1988: 562).
 These findings are counterintuitive to the well-established idea that high speaking rates should be an important indicator of spoken fluency.
 With humans being biased with fluency predictions, as we tend to be in other aspects of our lives, one might hope that cold, unfeeling computer programs can provide a more objective metric of spoken fluency.

-&lt;sup>1See Appendix A for more information about feature types and their formation.
+1See Appendix A for more information about feature types and their formation.